sarahjeeeze/openTargets/README.md

 ```Disease not found in database, please check input and try again``` <br />
 ```Incorrect entry must define -t for target or -d for disease```

+See sampleOutput folder for example of expected output for Kuru disease

 ## Reference